pairofdice/pairofdice/README.md

 A Jaakko here hitting his head against a wall AKA learn me a C.

-Helps being surrounded by awesome people at Hive Helsinki where I am a student.
+Helps being surrounded by awesome people at Hive Helsinki